FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 **REPLY**:

-Discussions are continuing to advance with regard to these lands at Ballykeefe--- 5
+Discussions are continuing to advance with regard to these lands at Ballykeefe
+---
+5

 owned by Braddish and Co.